How does it work?

 Mammography vs. Thermography

 A mammogram is an anatomical test that focuses on detecting masses.
 A thermogram is a physiological test that focuses on physiological changes, risk of developing cancer and detecting cancer.
 Each sees different breast characteristics.
 Thermography is completely non-invasive and safe.
 Mammography uses radiation and compression.
-It is like trying to compare Apple to Oranges, you cannot.
+It is like trying to compare having your temperature taken with a thermometer to having a chest X-ray.

 What if I have breast implants?